-If you have ever lived in a dorm room then you know it doesn’t afford you the space or decorating canvas that your room at home may have.
+If you have ever lived in a dorm room then you know it doesn’t afford you the same space or decorating canvas that your room at home may have.
 With so many fun decorating ideas available today this article will give you some ideas to help create a fun, warm and inviting dorm space for your child.

 Start by lofting the beds together for more floor space.
 Once the beds are bunked together, if you have enough space, add a futon, sofa, or extra chairs.
 Sometimes finding a rug to properly fit a small space can be hard, but you can be creative by stitching several rugs together to make your own giant area rug.
 It will bring warmth to the room and floor.